Intrinsic Width of the Flux Tube as a tool to explore confining mechanisms in Lattice Gauge Theories: A few results on the profile of the flux tube and its intrinsic width

 In our notation, the result from Ref.~\cite{Aharony:2024ctf} can be written as:

 where $s^2 \propto \log(M \, R)$, for some cutoff $M$, is the square width of the Gaussian fluctuation\footnote{As usual the charges are separated along the $\hat 1$ direction by a (large) distance $R$ and the field is measured midway between the charges with a transverse (along $\hat 2$) displacement $y$.}.
+In this case the intrinsic width is by construction the inverse of the ``photoball'' mass.
+The non-trivial aspect of the analysis is in the way it is combined with the Gaussian fluctuations of the confining flux tube, i.e., in the particular form of Eq.~\eqref{U1} above.